TARGET PRODUCT PROFILE (TPP)

 Statement of medical need

-A number of authorities globally have spoken about the rapidly-emerging crisis of bacteria becoming resistant to our best antibiotics.
-It has been described as threatening ‘the end of modern medicine.’
+A number of authorities globally including the UN, the WHO, the EU, the USA and the UK have spoken about the rapidly-emerging crisis of bacteria becoming resistant to our best antibiotics.
+It has been described as threatening ‘the end of modern medicine’

 Multi-Drug Resistant (MDR) Gram-negative bacteria are a particular concern as we have few treatment options left for this class of bacteria.
 About 50% of all hospital infections are due to Gram-negative bacteria.

-Antibiotic Research UK is focusing on four key Gram-negative bacteria, Klebsiella pneumoniae, Escherichia coli, Pseudomonas aeruginosa and Acinetobacter baumannii.
+Antibiotic Research UK has decided to focus its research efforts on four key Gram-negative bacteria, Klebsiella pneumoniae, Escherichia coli, Pseudomonas aeruginosa and Acinetobacter baumannii.
 All four species are common healthcare-associated pathogens, with E. coli also a common community pathogen.
-They epitomise the global concerns with antimicrobial resistance because resistance to multiple drug classes is encountered in each species, including to carbapenems, our most powerful antibiotic class.
+These four species are representative of the global concerns around antimicrobial resistance because resistance to multiple drug classes is encountered in each species, including to carbapenems, our most powerful antibiotic class.
 Carbapenem resistance is increasingly associated with production of carbapenemase enzymes, which resist licensed beta-lactamase inhibitors (e.g. clavulanate and tazobactam); some are even unaffected by novel inhibitors such as avibactam.
-These bacteria are also resistant to virtually all antibiotics, with the exception of colistin, an old (somewhat toxic) polymyxin class antibiotic, though colistin resistance has now emerged in many countries.
+These bacteria are also resistant to virtually all antibiotics, including fluoroquinolones and aminoglycosides, with the exception of colistin, an old (somewhat toxic) polymyxin class antibiotic, though colistin resistance has now emerged in many countries.
 There are no new classes of antibiotic on the horizon that will solve this problem entirely; some novel compounds are not active against all of the four species, others cannot overcome all of the resistance mechanisms.

 Effect of antibiotic resistance on patients

-Pathogens carrying these resistant carbapenemases (known as Carbapenem Resistant Enterbacteriaceae, CRE) cause many types of infections in the urinary tract, lungs, blood, and other organs.
-Patients with serious CRE infections have high mortality.
+Pathogens carrying these antibiotic resistant genes cause many types of infections in the urinary tract, lungs, blood, and other organs.
+Patients with serious infections have high mortality.
 If resistance arises to colistin, which it will, then there will be no treatments left.
 If this happens, which seems likely, then we will be unable to treat or prevent these infections.
 Childbirth will become hazardous for both mother and child.
 Adults in large numbers will present with untreatable community-acquired infections.
 Organ transplants and bone marrow transplants will be impossible.
 Major surgery for cancers, and immunosuppression for cancer therapy will also be virtually impossible.
 Mechanical devices such as metal hips and pacemakers will become associated with a much higher mortality because of infection by these MDR Gram-negatives.
 Without effective antibiotics, large swathes of modern medicine will not be feasible.

 There is an urgent need to to invent new antibiotics, though it may already be too late for this to happen in time and at the scale required.
-Therefore it is essential that we protect current antibiotics – particularly ‘last line of defence’ drugs – from resistance, and develop ‘Antibiotic Resistance Breakers’ (ARBs) that break the resistance that is sure to emerge.
+Therefore it is essential that we protect current antibiotics – particularly ‘last line of defence’ drugs – from resistance.
+ANTRUK has chosen to take a number of different approaches to break resistance.
+One approach is to take antibiotics in combination as has been used for nearly 50 years in cancer and TB treatment.
+ANTRUK is working with the University of Cambridge using Artificial Intelligence approaches to predict which double and triple combinations might be affective in overcoming resistance.
+Another approach pioneered by Professor Anthony Coates, St Georges, University of London is to seek to find and develop ‘Antibiotic Resistance Breakers’ (ARBs) that break the resistance that is sure to emerge.
+ARBs are drugs which one their own do not have antibiotic activity but when used in combination with an antibiotic can break resistance.

-Antibiotic Research UK is focused on developing three ARBs as initial priority, followed later by two new classes of antibiotic.
-The ARBs can be rapidly developed to fill the gap in the 2020s before new classes of antibiotic are discovered for clinical use in the 2030s.
+Antibiotic Research UK has screened the entire pharmacopoeia library for ARB activity against pan-resistant Gram-negative bacteria and has found activity in some drug / antibiotic combinations.
+If ARBs can be identified then these could be rapidly developed to fill the gap in the 2020s before new classes of antibiotic are discovered for clinical use in the 2030s.

 Rationale for our approach